When to visit the vet?

 Causes

-Although FSV is considered apathogenic, this does not mean it cannot affect the cat’s immune system.
+Although FSV is considered non-pathogenic, this does not mean it cannot affect the cat’s immune system.
 There is evidence that the infection could modify the immune response, although these changes are usually not clinically significant.

 Symptoms